b-cubed-eu/virtual-suitability-cube/README.md

 # Virtual Species
 The purpose of this brief tutorial is to construct a data structure that allows for the comparison of suitability between two species occupying the same area over time.

 As an example, we will consider only two species and two months to observe changes in suitability.
 The suitability of a real species can be obtained by applying **Species Distribution Models (SDMs)**.
-But in our case, since we are interested in creating the structure, we will use `virtualspecies` (link), which are artificial species randomly generated.
+But in our case, since we are interested in creating the structure, we will use [virtualspecies](https://borisleroy.com/files/virtualspecies-tutorial.html), which are artificial species randomly generated.

 During the creation of these random virtual species, the first step involves generating suitability based on the initial environmental data: in our case, the climatic data.